 NOW, THEREFORE BE IT RESOLVED: that the MPS Board determines in good faith that:

-The current economic uncertainty makes the PPP Loan necessary to support the ongoing operations of MPS and the Magnolia Schools, including meeting payroll obligations in June 2020 and MPS meets all other requirements of the PPP certifications; and
+The current economic uncertainty makes the PPP Loan necessary to support the ongoing operations of MPS and the Magnolia Schools, including meeting payroll and other PPP approved obligations in June 2020 or such other time periods as allowed by the PPP, and MPS meets all other requirements of the PPP certifications; and

 The CEO and Superintendent shall review further guidance relating to the PPP Loan as it is released by the SBA and is authorized to report back to the Board if changes to these guidelines may cause MPS to no longer meet the program requirements.

-RESOLVED, FURTHER: that MPS Staff may allocate the PPP Loan proceeds pro-rata to each Magnolia School and to the MPS central office based on their projected share of PPP eligible expenses.
+RESOLVED, FURTHER: that MPS Staff may allocate the PPP Loan proceeds pro-rata to each Magnolia School and to the MPS central office based on their projected share of PPP eligible expenses and such proceeds may be expended by MPS and the Magnolia Schools in accordance with PPP guidelines and requirements.

 RESOLVED, FURTHER: that the Resolutions adopted by the MPS Board on April 23, 2020 are hereby ratified, approved, and confirmed.